meloniq/gp-format-zip/readme.txt

 == Description ==

 Adds a ZIP file format to download translations from [GlotPress](https://wordpress.org/plugins/glotpress/).
-This format is a ZIP archive containing the PO & MO translation files for the selected language.
+This format is a ZIP archive containing the PO, MO & PHP translation files for the selected language.

 = Configuration =